 You and your child are very excited about attending a birthday party.
-However, when you arrive there, he will not talk to anyone, looks at the floor and clings to your leg.
-He acts like he does not want to be there at all.
+However, when you arrive there, your child will not talk to anyone, looks at the floor, and clings to your leg.
+They act like they don't want to be there at all.
 Does this scenario sound familiar?

 All children can experience shyness at some point.
 Shyness, or feelings of discomfort or inhibition in social situations, is a common issue with young children.
 As a parent, you want to see your child grow socially and developmentally.
 You may be worried that shyness will cause your child to miss out on activities and friendships.
 While, researchers suspect that there may be a genetic component to shyness, past experiences may also play an important role.

 Parents and others who work with children frequently attempt to involve shy children in activities because they know that shy kids are missing out on social and developmental experiences.
 However, it is also important to help these children overcome shyness, because some of them will not outgrow it.
 Some become shy teens and adults.